 - The waitress who smiled and was patient and genuinely kind to our chocolate hyped and frazzled 7 and 5-year-old daughters.
 Truly amazing.

 I have not been in their boardroom, I have not looked at their HR practices or their data practices.
 I have conducted no formal assessment.
 But I bet if I did I would see the Hershey Company at that highest level of CX Maturity; Enculturate.
-Not only is there an inherent and endemic belief in the customer, it is deeply rooted in their processes, structure, information sources, and people.
+Not only is there an inherent and endemic belief in the customer, but it is also deeply rooted in their processes, structure, information sources, and people.
 It goes beyond belief.
 Hershey is not in the chocolate making business; they are in the business of creating an extraordinary experience with their brand that is consistent, holistic, and unified.

 This is rarified air.
-According to our study, we estimate that less than 2% of all companies globally are in the apex of CX Maturity, the Enculturation stage.
+According to our study, we estimate that less than 2% of all companies globally are at the apex of CX Maturity, the Enculturation stage.
 This is the space of the Walt Disney Company, REI, Trader Joe’s, and USAA.

 These and organizations like them live and die by the customer.
 It is the first thing asked in every policy decision.
 It is not something that is “done,” it is the very fabric of their culture.
 They design their processes around the customer journey.
 They ensure those processes are well documented, well known, and consistently applied.
-These organizations integrate multiple data sources to understand the customer from the customer point view.
+These organizations integrate multiple data sources to understand the customer from the customer point of view.
 They anticipate customer needs rather than just react.
 An organization such as these are structured to create a seamless customer experience.
 They hire people who are inherently people focused and then ensure they have the right tools and skills to deliver.
-They empower their front line employees to help customers.
+They empower their frontline employees to help customers.
 These facets all help reinforce and perpetuate a strong customer-centric culture.

-So does it pay to be customer centric?
+So does it pay to be customer-centric?
 In the last 20 years, Hershey’s stock price (HSY) has moved from $12.09 in January of 1995 to topping at $110.66 at the beginning of 2015.
 Sure it’s only one company with one story.
-But it’s a sweet one.
+But it’s a sweet one…